kaipaine/pyphasefield/pyphasefield/docs/_build/html/_sources/installation.rst.txt

 packages, separate from the base installation.
 After opening the Anaconda terminal ("Anaconda Prompt" on Windows) and activating your environment if necessary, run the following commands to install pyphasefield, as well as recommended (but not required) packages:

-* ``pip install pyphasefield``: Installs pyphasefield, along with required dependencies
+* ``pip install pyphasefield``: Installs pyphasefield alone with no dependencies
-* Optional: ``conda install -c conda-forge pycalphad==0.8.4``: Installs pycalphad, along with required dependencies (currently requires an older version, working to update to the latest)

-If your computer has a NVIDIA GPU, it is strongly recommended to also install numba (along with cudatoolkit) to be able to run phase field simulations on your GPU, as it can lead to speedups of over 100x.
-To do so, run the following commands:

-* Optional: ``conda install numba``: Installs numba, along with required dependencies
+* ``python -m pyphasefield``: Runs the pyphasefield installation script, to install all dependencies

+These dependencies include (among others):

-* Optional: ``conda install cudatoolkit``: Installs cudatoolkit, which numba needs to make CUDA calls to the GPU
+* Numba/Cudatoolkit: enables python to interface with the GPU
+* mpi4py: enables parallel simulations using multiple GPUs (if multiple GPUs are available - like on supercomputer clusters)
+* pycalphad: enables interfacing with TDB (Thermodynamic DataBase) files for arbitrary thermodynamics to be used in phase field
+* h5py: enables saving/loading HDF5 files.
+Required, but optionally builds against a parallel hdf5 distribution for parallel sims

 .. warning::
 	If you are using an Anaconda environment, Jupyter notebook may not detect packages installed in the environment by default.
 To ensure